gamepro110/t-db3-2324nj/notes/ES/car-challenge-report.md

 };
 ```

-as the names might sugest, one is for sending which button is pressed and for how long, and the other is for passing the distance measured by the ultra sonic sensor.
+as the names might suggest, one is for sending which button is pressed and for how long, and the other is for passing the distance measured by the ultra sonic sensor.
-the reason for doing the button this way is to keep the interrupt code as short as possible while still complying to single resposibility, the button handles the interrupt while the action is called from from another thread using the MCP class to preform the action.
+the reason for doing the button this way is to keep the interrupt code as short as possible while still complying to single responsibility, the button handles the interrupt while the action is called from from another thread using the MCP class to preform the action.
 as for the distance sensor. while the hardware timer managed the timing, i did have to send the data to the MotorController (which is on another thread) so it could be used in the PID.

-and while the previous bit spoiled it a bit, i used FreeRtos as on OS to keep it running in real time while being able to utilize mutltiple threads.
+and while the previous bit spoiled it a bit, i used FreeRtos as on OS to keep it running in real time while being able to utilize multiple threads.

 ## reflection